yuechenbam/yuechenbam.github.io/README.md

 3. All the shape contains a "Type" attribute, Class, ObjectProperty, DatatypeProperty, AnnotationProperty, DataType, DataValue and Individual contain also "IRI" attribute.
 4. "Type", "IRI_XX", "Mapping_XX" are preserved words, try not to use them for other purposes in shape data.

-### Ontopanel-EntityFinder
+### Ontopanel-EntityManager

-EntityFinder is a tool that allows user to upload their ontologies and export in drawio.
+EntityManager is a tool that allows user to upload their ontologies and export in drawio.
-EntitiyFinder has a built-in MSEO ontology, but users can upload their own ontologies.
+EntitiyManager has a built-in MSEO ontology, but users can upload their own ontologies.
 Registered users can also save their ontologies in the database.
-EntitiyFinder is designed as a simplified version of protege.
+EntitiyManager is designed as a simplified version of protege.
 So it should display all entities in tree structure and all details (annotations, sub-relations, equivalents, domains, ranges...) in a tree structure .
 If there is any information missing, you can contact me to fix the bug.

 #### New features